-Recent years saw premieres of the song cycle “I Breathed A Song” at Vienna' s Musikverein with mezzo-soprano Solmazz Adeli and saxophonist Paul Chuey and of the SSATBB "Evening Music: Five Sarton Poems" in Maryland and overseas.
-Selections from his "Three Latin Prayers" have been heard many places, ranging from the Alexandria, VA New Year' s celebration to a church in Vienna, Austria, Simon Carrington' s conducting workshop in Umbria, Italy and Ephesus, Turkey’s ancient amphitheater.
-St. Monica & St. James Episcopal Church on Washington's Capitol Hill commissioned for Pentecost 2009 "From Heaven There Came A Sound," another multilingual work, for children' s and adult choirs, piano & percussion.
-ERM Media recorded his "Snow-Flakes" (Longfellow) for SATB & celesta for its “Made in the Americas” CDs.
-Art of Sound Music is preparing his woodwind quintet “Austrian-American Tales” for publication.
+Recent years saw premieres of the song cycle I Breathed A Song at Vienna' s Musikverein and of the SSATBB Evening Music: Five Sarton Poems in Maryland and overseas.
+Selections from Three Latin Prayers have been widely heard, from a Virginia New Year' s celebration and a church in Vienna Austria, to Simon Carrington' s conducting workshop in Umbria Italy.
+St. Monica & St. James Episcopal Church on Washington's Capitol Hill commissioned for Pentecost From Heaven There Came A Sound, a multilingual work, for children' s and adult choirs, piano & percussion.

 While best known as a choral composer, Chris pivoted during the pandemic to the pipe organ — the ultimate social-distance instrument.
 The Lorenz Corporation published some of his organ pieces in 2022 and his own publishing house, HohMade Music, has issued to date four volumes of works for recital and worship.
 His Concertino for organ and chamber orchestra is scheduled for a commercial album release in 2023.